ibm-cloud-docs/watsonxdata/mixed_case_behavior.md

    * **Hive**:

-     * When referencing the data within the `WITH` clause, it is essential to use the alias name in lowercase during its definition.
+     * The alias name is case-sensitive for `WITH` clause.
      * The `CREATE TABLE` statement is case-sensitive within a single query in `WHERE` clause.
      * Table names that are provided in the keywords `WHERE`, `HAVING`, and `GROUP BY` are case-sensitive.

    * **Iceberg**:

+     * The alias name is case-sensitive for `WITH` clause.
      * The `CREATE TABLE` statement is case-sensitive within a single query in `WHERE` clause.
      * Table names provided in the keywords `WHERE`, `HAVING`, and `GROUP BY` are case-sensitive.
      * Column names in the `ALTER table RENAME` and `ALTER table DROP` are case-sensitive and accept only lowercase.